Hollington, Derbyshire

-Hollington is a village and civil parish near the town of Uttoxeter and 5.5 miles from the city of Derby, in the English county of Derbyshire.
+Hollington is a village and civil parish in the Derbyshire Dales district, near the town of Uttoxeter and 5.5 miles from the city of Derby, in the English county of Derbyshire.
 In the most recent census (2001) Hollington had a population of 212.
 There are only a few buildings in Hollington of note such as the Red Lion pub to serve the small population.
 Hollington does have a building of historical importance, a 500-year-old wooden framed house named Lodge Farm; this building currently is a grade II listed building.

 Location and land use

 At last count the village had 84 households with the average house containing over 7 rooms in total.
 The vast majority of the houses are either detached or bungalows, which is to be expected of a country parish of this size.
 The other land uses involve mainly agricultural land, though there used to be a Church of England school and a church in the parish.
 They have both been closed and the church was converted into a house and privately sold.